 This is easy and quick – meal prep time is about five minutes.
 You’ll just need time overnight for chilling.

 I didn’t try overnight oatmeal until recently.
 Let’s be honest – I was dumb.
 I thought overnight oats might be soggy and that it just wouldn’t appeal.
 BOY was I wrong!

 Overnight oatmeal is one of my new favorite breakfasts, and honestly, one of my new favorite healthy desserts.

-There are all sorts of overnight oats recipes out there, and this peanut butter version is one can be made a bit more healthy – or as guilty as you like.
+There are all sorts of recipes out there, and this peanut butter version is one can be made a bit more healthy – or as guilty as you like.

-Before I dive into the oats recipe, I want to address a few questions I’ve gotten related to this healthy oats recipe.
-Apparently quite a few people are new to overnight oatmeal as I was!
+Before I dive into the peanut butter chocolate overnight oats, I want to address a few questions I’ve gotten related to this recipe.
+Apparently quite a few people are new to this style of oatmeal as I was!

 Do you eat this overnight oats recipe hot or cold?